Purchasing a new computer?

 New computers often come with a lot of trial edition software for your use (and further purchase if you desire).

 Many instructors use Microsoft Office (Word, Excel, PowerPoint, etc.).
 Unfortunately UAS does not have Microsoft licensing available for students.
-This software may be purchased from the Bookstore, online, through UA Technology Center or an educational discount software company like Creation Engine.
+This software may be purchased online through Microsoft, UA Technology Center, or an educational discount software company like Creation Engine.

-University students receive academic pricing for students for a variety of products, including:
+University students receive academic pricing for a variety of products, including:

 - Creative Suite Design Standard CS